Anuvarshini027/Text-Extraction-Translation/README.md

 ```
 streamlit run img_text_translation_mbart.py
 ```
-## Streamlit web app implementation of the project.

 ## Pre-requisites :

 Make sure to install streamlit if haven't already, to install streamlit use the following command :